francescogerardomarra/its/modulo26/3_jwt_hello_world.md

 ---

 ## pom.xml

 To enhance an already built Spring Boot REST web service by integrating **JWT authentication**, we need to add the following dependencies to the `pom.xml`.
-Each of these plays a crucial role in enabling secure authentication and authorization using JSON Web Tokens (JWTs):
+Each of these plays a crucial role in enabling secure authentication and authorization using JSON Web Tokens (JWTs).

+**spring-boot-starter-security**
 ```xml
 <!-- Spring Boot Starter Security for enabling authentication and authorization features in the application -->
 <dependency>